The 9 Best Flower Delivery Services, Tested & Reviewed (Just in Time for Valentine's Day)

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-That’s why, over the past four years, I’ve researched the most popular companies that offered online ordering.
+That’s why, over the past five years, I’ve researched the most popular companies that offered online ordering.
 If the reviews seemed solid, I sent bouquets from each to homes across the country.
 The very best blooms—where reality exceeded expectations—earned a spot as one of the PureWow100 best flower delivery services.

 The Best Flower Delivery Services at a Glance